 At the event we attended, this involved attendees taking part in a group activity, facilitated by recruiters, and presenting their ideas at the end, with questions from the audience on how the group made its decisions.
 It was an ideal opportunity to get better at team work, presenting, communicating and thinking on your feet – precisely the sorts of soft skill that are as important to working in IT as technical abilities.

 You could… get better at networking

 Two of the perceived difficulties of networking among students and graduates are a) finding the people to talk to, and b) knowing what to say when you meet them.
-IT’s not just for the boys! is the ideal opportunity to meet loads of recruiters – from employers such as AIG, Argos, BP, Bloomberg, CGI, CHP Consulting, Dell, IBM, Isban, J.P.
+IT’s not just for the boys! is the ideal opportunity to meet loads of recruiters – from employers such as AIG, Argos, BP, Bloomberg, CGI, Alfa, Dell, IBM, Isban, J.P.
 Morgan, Orbium and Vodafone – and get practise at making conversation in a professional setting.
 ‘It encouraged me to go to other networking events afterwards,’ says Siobhan.

 It’s common for recruiters to take note of your name if you impress them with your interest in their business or your performance in the group task.
 At the event we went to, attendees networked during small discussion groups with recruiters and had the chance to speak to recent graduates at their stands, as well as some of the technologists from the panel discussion.
 We even heard a couple of recruiters invite a few attendees along to one of their company-wide events.

 You will… have a free day out at a cool venue

 You need to register online and go through a short phone interview process in order to go along, but for those who are selected to attend there is no cost attached.
 Plus, up to £50 of your travel expenses can also be reimbursed, and lunch and refreshments are included.